 You can find out more about, including how symptoms progress in the foot bunion symptoms section.

 There are a number of different treatment options which can be split into two groups:

 Treatment aims to reduce the pain, prevent foot bunions from becoming worse and avoid the need for surgery.
 Changing your footwear is the best place to start.
 Medication and ice can help to reduce the pain and inflammation associated with the condition.

-Another thing that can really help is orthotics - specially designed splints to help to hold your toe in the correct position to help stop it from deviating out to the side.
+Another thing that can really help is orthotics - specially designed splints, such as the bunion protector shown here, to help to hold your toe in the correct position to help stop it from deviating out to the side.

 You can find out all about these different treatment options and more in the Bunions Treatment section.
 The sooner you start these treatment methods, the more your

 symptoms will reduce and the more likely you'll be able to avoid surgery.